yegor256/blog/_drafts/oss.md

 just shout out a question in the office and you get an answer immediately.
 No need to write those long tickets, formulating questions in English, waiting for the assignee to post an answer, and so on.
-However, offline talk hurt the project, for [so many reasons]({% pst 2016/aug/2016-08-23-communication-maturity %}).
+However, offline talk hurts the project, for [so many reasons]({% pst 2016/aug/2016-08-23-communication-maturity %}).
 Every time you move from a
-GitHub issue to a Slack chat to discuss the problem, you are doing a diservice to the project and all its participants.
+GitHub issue to a Slack chat to discuss the problem, you are doing a disservice to the project and all its participants.
 Remember that.

 **Report Nicely**.